UCL/scikit-surgerydocker/.docs/source/gpu_container.md

 docker images
 ```

-The newly created `my-project-2` image will have the Python version "3.6" specified in the `Dockerfile` and the dependencies installed (if any) and finally the source code.
+The newly created `my-project-2` image will have the Python version "3.6.9" specified in the `Dockerfile` and the dependencies installed and finally the source code.

 ## Step 5: Execution of image